elaye/ofxKUI/README.md

 The different modes are explained below.
 The character between **[]** represents the key you need to press to activate the mode when in normal mode.
 Special keys are represented between diples like this: `<Esc>` represents the `Escape` key.
+You can press `?` at every time to display a help screen with the different keys you can use.

 **normal mode [`<Esc>`]**